flyingcircusio/fc-nixos/doc/src/upgrade.md

 Contact support of you need help with updating your k3s cluster, or if you still need to use another specific k3s version for your cluster.

+(nixos-upgrade-slurm)=
 ### Slurm

 This release contains a major version upgrade of Slurm from 23.11.x.x (NixOS 24.05) to 24.05.x.x.
 Nodes of a cluster need to be upgraded in a particular order, please consult the [upgrade instructions of the role](#nixos-slurm-upgrade) for details.

+(nixos-upgrade-docker)=
+### Docker

+The default docker version is updated from 24 to 27.
+Some of the major changes are:

+- The `devicemapper` storage driver is not supported anymore.
+See {ref}`nixos-docker-storage-driver` for background information and instructions on how to migrate your existing containers before upgrading.
+- docker-27 finally supports IPv6 networking by default.
+While this enables more modern networking setups, please ensure that your service security does not rely on the implicit assumption that containers have no IPv6 networking.
+- Read-only bind mounts are **recursively read-only** by default [since docker-25](https://docs.docker.com/engine/release-notes/25.0/#2500).

 ## Other notable changes